homernajafi/kubeInstall/README.md

 # kubeInstall
 Ansible Installation/Setup script to setup Kubernetes Cluster running only one command This is only tested on RedHat/CentOS.
-I will update it later for Ubuntu
+I will update it later for Ubuntu (somehow format of this readme gets messed up when I save it.
+You might want to copy/paste it somewhere to read it)

 This line will:
 - Cleanup any old, broken installation of Docker and Kubernetes